-Seven cases of "jaundice of acute onset" were reported from two centres.
+Two cases of "jaundice of acute onset" were reported from one centre.
 Further investigation showed that they were acute hepatitis A cases, for which public health measures were taken.
-Furthermore, four cases of hepatitis A from centres hosting refugees/migrants were reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
+Furthermore, one case of hepatitis A from a centre hosting refugees/migrants was reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
 Public health measures were taken.

-During this week a total of 10 new cases of "suspected scabies" were received from an unofficial refugees/migrants hosting site.
-The cases are part of a known cluster which appeared during the previous month.
+During this week a total of 7 cases of "suspected scabies" were received from an unofficial refugees/migrants hosting site.
+The cases are part of a known cluster which appeared during October.
 Recommendations have been given for the management of the cases and their contacts and support has been provided for their treatment.
-Cases of "suspected scabies" were reported from eleven additional centres.
+Cases of "suspected scabies" were reported from ten additional centres.

-No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology), [14] Death of unknown aetiology (see table 1).
+No case was recorded for the following syndromes/health conditions: [7] Malaria (with positive rapid test), [8] Suspected diphtheria (respiratory or cutaneous), [10] Paralytic manifestations of acute onset, [11] Meningitis and/or encephalitis, [12] Haemorrhagic manifestations with fever, [13] Sepsis or shock (septic, of unknown aetiology).